What happens to debts when you divorce?

 As far as creditors are concerned, the debt belongs to the person whose name is on the bill.

 At the same time, if an ex-couple own joint assets, credit companies can try to recoup their money from the debtor’s share.

 Let’s take an example of a situation that I’ve seen in the past.
 A husband and wife separate – she stays in the former marital home, while he finds alternative accommodation.

 He has considerable credit card debts, which he adds to after the separation.
 Ultimately he falls behind in his repayments.
 His creditors then decide to claw back their money.

 Because the property is still in joint names, they are entitled to claim against his share in the property and send the bailiffs in – or, worse still, secure a charge against his share of the property and obtain a court order for the whole house to be sold so they can get their money.

-This example hopefully illustrates the importance of getting sound legal advice on financial separation at an early stage.
-A divorce solicitor can help you minimise risks, for example by getting the property transferred into the wife’s sole name in the example above.
+The complexities around debt after divorce mean it’s vital to get sound legal advice on financial separation at an early stage.
+A divorce solicitor can help you minimise risks, for example, by getting the property transferred into the wife’s sole name in the example above.